pgailinas/videoqa-representation-comparison/docs/07_Run_Representation_VideoQA.md

 ### Bilinear Fusion Classifier

 Bilinear Fusion models multiplicative interactions between the projected video and text representations, enabling the classifier to learn richer multimodal relationships than simple concatenation.
+Bilinear fusion is the most expressive of the five prediction models because it can learn feature-to-feature relationships between the projected video and text representations rather than treating them independently.

 **Fusion**